AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART10.md

 3. **⚠️ Triple STDistance Calculation**
    - Computed in SELECT, WHERE (2×), ORDER BY
-   - Should compute once
+   - MUST compute once
-   - **Impact:** LOW - Query optimizer may deduplicate
+   - **Impact:** LOW - Query optimizer will deduplicate

 4. **⚠️ No Spatial Index Optimization**
    - ORDER BY STDistance forces full scan